bananarama92/FBC-fork/_INDEX.md

 [About](.) | [Mobile](mobile.html) | [Toys](toys.html) | [Discord](https://discord.gg/SHJMjEh9VH)

-# BCE - Bondage Club Enhancements
+# FBC - For Better Club (formerly BCE - Bondage Club Enhancements)

 This addon to [Bondage Club](https://www.bondageprojects.com/club_game/) offers various mostly small improvements to the game experience.
 Making the game easier, safer and, in some cases, more immersive for certain types of people.
 See features below for more details.

 ## How to install and use

-With Tampermonkey you can control when and if you want to update BCE and BCE will be automatically loaded whenever you open the club.
+With Tampermonkey you can control when and if you want to update FBC and FBC will be automatically loaded whenever you open the club.
 Tampermonkey will by default check for updates daily.
 The manual bookmark will always load the latest version, but has to be clicked each time you (re)open the club.
-You can use different methods on different devices, but be mindful of using wildly different versions of BCE: some settings may reset.
+You can use different methods on different devices, but be mindful of using wildly different versions of FBC: some settings may reset.

 ### Autoload with Tampermonkey